DB Class 101: Deployment

 The original plan called for the class 101 to be based in one of the main intercity traffic hubs in Germany, namely Frankfurt.
 The locomotive changes made necessary there by its terminus-type station would allow for the ideal alignment of running schedules and maintenance work of these locomotives.

 It then turned out that, due to the ever-increasing number of ICE trains with control cars arriving in Frankfurt, the DB decision to only run push-pull-type trains into Frankfurt station, and the necessary high investment to create a new high-tech train depot at the station, this plan was reevaluated.
 At the same time, spare capacity was created at the well-regarded ICE depot in Hamburg-Eidelstedt, since the depot there was built to hold 14-center-carriage ICE trains, and only 12 center carriages were being used.
 This spare capacity would now be used for the maintenance of the class 101 units.

 During the first years in this depot, the manufacturer Adtranz, in order to fulfill their warranty obligations, housed a team of 15 employees in Hamburg-Eidelstedt.
 In 2002 there were still two Adtranz representatives present.

 Basing the class 101 locomotives in Hamburg still seemed more cost-efficient to the DB than the construction of a new depot somewhere else, even though it meant the hiring of new drivers in Hamburg for the sometimes complicated, but necessary shunting/switching work.
 The base at a relative "outpost" in the far north of Germany also created problems with the service scheduling of the units.

 Every 100,000 km, the class 101 locomotives are sent to Hamburg for their periodic maintenance check (Frist), where minor technical issues are addressed.
 This depot also features an underfloor lathe for the reprofiling of the tyres.
 The locomotives were sent to the main railway workshop (Ausbesserungswerk, or AW) in Nuremberg for major maintenance during the first years; because of capacity issues at this AW, they sometimes were sent to the manufacturer in Kassel instead.
 Currently, the AW in Dessau is responsible for the major maintenance work on class 101 units.

 Withdrawal

-After the already withdrawn 101 144, 101 112 became the second locomotive to be withdrawn in December 2020.
+As of September 2024, 34 locomotives have already been scrapped.
+The first to be withdrawn were 101 144 and 101 112 in December 2020.
+The first to be scrapped were 101 112 and 101 119 at Opladen in September 2021, after being stripped of their reusable spare parts.

 The delivery of more new ICE units has resulted in a surplus of locomotives.
-The first two locomotives, 101 112 and 101 119 were scrapped at Opladen in September 2021, after having been stripped of their reusable spare parts.

-As Deutsche Bahn is also planning to replace the IC1 over the coming years, class 101 locomotives are expected to be withdrawn from 2023 onwards; a use could be found with DB Cargo, but currently no locomotives are required.
+As Deutsche Bahn is also planning to replace the IC1 units over the coming years, class 101 locomotives are to be withdrawn from 2023 onwards; a use may be found with DB Cargo.